John Miller (first baseman)

-John Allen Miller (born March 14, 1944) is a former Major League Baseball player who played with the 1966 New York Yankees and 1969 Los Angeles Dodgers.
+John Allen Miller (March 14, 1944 – April 23, 2023) was a Major League Baseball player who played with the 1966 New York Yankees and 1969 Los Angeles Dodgers.

 He is one of only two players to hit a home run in his first and last major league at-bats.
 The other is Paul Gillespie.
 Miller's first and last major league at-bat home runs (off Lee Stange and Jim Merritt respectively) were the only two home runs he hit in his MLB career.